creationix/howtonode.org/articles/facebook-connect.markdown

 ## Dependencies

+_Note: the NodeJS version used in this article is 0.1.31_

 You need to install both [NodeJS][] and the [Express Web Framework][].
 Assuming you've installed NodeJS, you can easily include express into your Git project by adding a submodule:

     #!sh